-Graphical representations (diagrams, tables, etc.) can help strengthen the structure and clarity of arguments.
+Graphical representations (diagrams including concept maps, Venn/Euler diagrams, trees, dichotomous grids, outlines, tables, charts, etc.) can help strengthen the structure and clarity of arguments.
 The old adage "a picture is worth a thousand words" is true even for scientific communication.
 Graphical representation can be simple.
 For example, expressing the measurable predictions of general hypotheses in a table format can clarify the criteria for rejecting or supporting hypotheses.

 Consider a specific (somewhat complicated) example.
 Imagine that we are interested in how best to organize a series of 1-hour long study sessions before a math test.
 Imagine that the test covers three types of problems: algebra, geometry, and word problems.
 Imagine also that we are interested in comparing three types of study strategies:

 1) "Blocked" study, where a person studies a single topic before moving on to another topic.
 For example, in Blocked study, each person would spend an hour studying algebra, then an hour studying geometry, and then an hour studying word problems.

 2) "Serial" study, where a person studies all three topics together in a determined order.
 For example, in serial study, each person could spend 10 minutes studying algebra, then 10 minutes studying geometry, then ten minutes studying word problems.
 The person would then repeat the process for one hour of studying.

 3) "Random" study, where a person studies topics in 10-minute blocks, but the order of presentation is random.
 Therefore, the sequence could be: geometry, algebra, word problems algebra, word problems, geometry... etc.

 We can illustrate the three types of study strategies using a table (Table 1; Lee and McGill, 1983):

 Table 1.
 A "graphical framework" for illustrating different ways to schedule study.